strativd/AI-cover-letter-generator/README.md

 ## 🎥 Demo and Tutorial

-A step-by-step tutorial on how to build this Chrome extension yourself can be found on YouTube: [How to Build LinkedIn ChatGPT Chrome Extension](https://www.youtube.com/watch?v=I3NUkWeHTNk), thanks to Brandon Hancock! — https://github.com/bhancockio 👏
+A step-by-step tutorial on how to build this Chrome extension yourself can be found on YouTube: [How to Build LinkedIn ChatGPT Chrome Extension](https://www.youtube.com/watch?v=I3NUkWeHTNk), thanks to [@bhancockio](https://github.com/bhancockio) 👏

 ## 📄 License